World Birth Defects Day

 - Register to be a part of the Thunderclap — a message will be sent out at 9:00 a.m.
 EST on March 3 to help raise awareness

-For more information, see the news release on this website.
-Resources, including a social media advocacy tool are available on the International Clearinghouse for Birth Defects website.
+For more information, see the news release.
+Resources, including a social media advocacy tool, are available on the International Clearinghouse for Birth Defects website.